uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/deploy.md

 2. Create and Mount CephFS at some path, for example `/mnt/cephfs`.

-2. Build and Install SkyhookDM and PyArrow with Skyhook extensions using [this](./skyhook.sh) script.
+2. Build and Install SkyhookDM and PyArrow (with Skyhook extensions) using [this](./skyhook.sh) script.

-3. Restart the Ceph OSDs to load the Skyhook libraries.
+3. Restart the Ceph OSDs to load the SkyhookDM libraries.

 # Interacting with SkyhookDM